Getting started with business process reengineering – knowing what’s involved

-If a company concludes that it is operating complacently, it must identify a solution to either address the issue individually, or consider BPR for a total organizational overhaul.
+If a company concludes that it is operating complacently, it must identify a solution to address the issue individually or consider BPR for a total organizational overhaul.

 Done correctly, BPR produces dramatic results for a company.
-BPR can improve profitability, productivity, product quality, and offer more value to customers.
+BPR can improve profitability, productivity, and product quality and offer more value to customers.

-When identifying whether BPR fits a company’s objectives, the critical question to ask is whether the company has the resources to execute it.
+When identifying whether BPR fits a company’s objectives, the critical question is whether the company has the resources to execute it.

 You see, BPR is not an experimental discipline.

 It requires a direct investment, dedicated resources, and starting afresh.
-Organizations should consider process reengineering to introduce new products or services that take their customer value offering to new heights.
+Organizations should consider process reengineering to introduce new products or services that take their customer value offerings to new heights.

 The 7 steps of business process reengineering

 - Define.
-Mapping the current business patterns and its processes like roles, supporting technologies, workflows, and all business activity helps us define the business process reengineering.
+Mapping the current business patterns and processes like roles, supporting technologies, workflows, and all business activity helps us define the business process reengineering.

 - Hypothesize.
 Incorporate a vision of a business and create a hypothesis related to core business processes.

 - Identify and Analyze.
 Identify, analyze, and validate opportunities to address gaps and root causes identified during the analysis.
 This step includes identifying and validating improvement opportunities that are forward-facing.
 Usually, strategic transformational opportunities are not part of the current processes.